 Tuck-Away Lid Holder

 One of the most frustrating things about using a standard Weber kettle is not having anywhere to put the lid when you want to work the grill.
+And yes, I know about the hook inside the lid but it is not a good solution.

 The Performer series have a wire frame on the left side of the grill that lets you slide the lid off to the side and store it when you are flipping burgers.